-- The contractual life of the options is in accordance with the scheme rules, which vest after three years, the maximum exercise period is ten years, - The expected volatility is wholly based on historic volatility, adjusted for any expected changes to future volatility due to publicly available information, - The expected dividend yield is wholly based on historic yield, - The risk-free rate is based on national government bonds.
+- The contractual life of the options is in accordance with the scheme rules, which vest between three and ten years, the maximum exercise period is ten years, - The expected volatility is wholly based on historic volatility, adjusted for any expected changes to future volatility due to publicly available information, - The expected dividend yield is wholly based on historic yield, - The risk-free rate is based on national government bonds.

-An expense of £3,000 (2021: £3,000), has been recognised for the period arising from share-based payments.
+An expense of £3,000 (2022: £3,000), has been recognised for the period arising from share-based payments.